Sprattles/JackieS-CyberSec-ProjectOne/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
 Load balancers distribute traffic evenly across servers and play a crucial role in mitigating DDoS attacks.
-They are typically set up with a health probe function that checks the machines behind it are 'healthy' before sending traffic to them.
+They are typically set up with a health probe function that checks that the machines behind it are 'healthy' before sending traffic to them.

 A jump box provisioner is used to control and maintain the webserver virtual machines on the network from one location.
 An advantage of this jump box is that it is only accessible by an administrator from a specified IP address outlined in the Network Security Rules.